Description

 Childcare

 Haggerstone Island is run by a family with two children and naturally children and families are more than welcome here.
-There is plenty for kids to do from safe swimming in the lagoons to beachcombing, sand boarding and spear fishing and as everything is so personalised, meals can be adjusted to suit their tastes.
+There is plenty for kids to do from safe swimming in the lagoons to beachcombing, sand boarding and spear fishing and as everything is so personalized, meals can be adjusted to suit their tastes.

 Facilities